Reza-Sh83/Gold-Price-Analysis/README.md

-# 📈 Econophysics: Gold Price Analysis
+# 📈 Gold Price Analysis

 This project applies **Econophysics techniques** to analyze gold price data.
 It includes advanced statistical and nonlinear time-series analysis, such as permutation entropy and transition matrices.
 The goal is to understand the complex dynamics of gold prices using tools inspired by physics.